Mission Statement

 • Mentorship training

-• Integrating facilitation of physician personhood/professional identity formation into a learner-centered curriculum
+• Integrating facilitation of physician personhood/professional identity formation into a student-centered curriculum

 • Interprofessional education